 What’s an exclusive brokerage contract?

 When selling, buying or leasing a residential immovable containing less than five dwellings or a co-ownership property, the exclusive brokerage contract is the means by which you agree to give a broker the right to act as an exclusive intermediary to assist you.
 Once the contract is signed, no other real estate broker has the right to solicit you directly.
-However, a mortgage broker could legitimately contact you to assist you in your process to obtain a loan because the object of the contract is different.

 What does it contain?